bestia-dev/password_security_recovery/README.md

 ## Good practice

 All door keys are different in real life.
 You cannot open all the doors in a street with the same key.
 The same should apply for passwords too.
 Most of the passwords must be unique, never reuse the same password for different things.
 The danger is that if a hacker finds one of your passwords, he will try it on every service.
 If the password is the same, he will have access to everything.
 If the passwords are different he will have access limited just to one single service.
 At least for the most important passwords make them different.

+Security is never 100%.
+Everything can be hacked eventually.
+The difference is how difficult it is to hack.
+If it is too damn difficult, the hacker will just leave it and find an easier target.
+More important the secrets are, more resources will the hackers deploy.
+Cracking two password one after the other is more difficult than cracking only one to access an important secret.
+Security is like an onion, it got layers.

 ## First class passwords